Skip to content

 You Avoid Gaps in Medical Care

-If you’ve been in a car accident, seeing a doctor isn’t just about your health, it also plays a key role in protecting your legal case and insurance claim.
+If you’ve been in a car accident, seeing a doctor isn’t just about your health, it also plays a role in your personal injury claim.

 When you file a claim, whether it’s with your own insurance or the other driver’s, the insurance company will look closely at your medical records.
 If there’s a delay between the accident and when you see a doctor, they may question whether your injuries were caused by the car accident.
 This can lead to claims that are denied, reduced compensation, or long, drawn-out disputes.